The Takashima Extraction is my passion project.

 The images on this page, as well as the posts tagged Project Takashima Extraction, show the development of the story along with test compositions.
 Spoiler alert: the post entitled “The Morning Report” is an executive summary, so to speak, of Keaton’s story.
 The images in the sub menu “Salish Shidhe” are more experiments, including characters from the next story in the queue.

-The story and composition thumbnails are finished and shooting begins next month.
+The story and composition thumbnails are finished and shooting begins in February 2021.
 I shoot with a Canon Rebel T1i with a variety of entry level lenses.
 The images are edited in Photoshop and Procreate.
 I use a very basic Wacom table (small Intuous Pen & Touch).
 The final images will be created in Photoshop.

 Like Mr. Al Keaton, I’m following this trail to the end because I really want to see this story.
 I hope you’ll join me on the journey.